The new family television comedy led by Katharine McPhee brings nostalgic memories of The Nanny with a contemporary audience and a country twist.

-While the show successfully establishes each family member and their relationship with each other and Bailey, it would be cool to explore more in-depth backstories on specific characters for the series’ future.
-For instance, there’s a glimpse of Bailey’s upbringing as she repeats how her mother left her when she was two-years-old, but that’s all we know about her family life.
+While the show successfully establishes each family member and their relationship with each other and Bailey, it would be cool to explore more in-depth backstories of specific characters for the series’ future.
+For instance, there’s a glimpse of Bailey’s upbringing as she repeats how her mother left her when she was two years old, but that’s all we know about her family life.
 It could be interesting to see how Bailey grew up to be the woman she is today.

 Country Comfort may be inspired by shows and movies like The Nanny and The Sound of Music, but it’s a series with its own perspective.
 It gradually opens up families to the sights of Nashville and the sounds of country music through quips, tunes, and uplifting scenes.
 Overall, it’s a show about love in a time when all of us need it most.